frenck/brands/README.md

 the following requirements are applied as well:

 - Aspect ratio needs to be 1:1 (square).
-- Minimal icon size is 128x128 pixels.
-- Maximum icon size is 256x256 pixels.
+- Icon size must be 256x256 pixels.
 - The maximum icon pixel size is, of course, preferred.

 ### Logo image requirements